-Whether you’re planning a family vacation or a weekend road trip, you want to have peace of mind and that is why insurance is a must.
-Before considering purchasing an RV make sure you look at insurance options.
+Whether you’re planning a family vacation or a weekend road trip, you want to have peace of mind.
+That is why insurance is a must.
+Before considering purchasing an RV, make sure you look at insurance options.
 Some people are surprised how expensive RV insurance is compared to a car.
 Adding an RV to your existing car insurance policy may be an option but for better financial protection consider RV specific insurance.

 What does basic RV insurance cover?

 Basic motorhome insurance policies may include slightly different coverage types depending on what insurer you go with, but our team will make sure you know exactly what is covered on your policy.

 You can expect the following to be required in your quote…

 Collision and comprehensive coverage: